 For years, visitors supposedly saw the spirits of the murdered victims wandering around the forests that have now grown up through the village.
 Up until recently, the story was also told that someone long ago had drowned in the pond at the park, although there hadn't been any documentation of the event.
 Tragically, in May 2010, a New Britain teenage did drown in the pond while swimming, so that event can now be considered true.

 What is not confirmed are the dozens of stories, rumors and reports alluding to the supernatural activities in Gay City.
 Like many purportedly haunted locales, the abandoned town is home to all sorts of otherworldly phenomena.
-As mentioned, there have been alleged sightings of specters and spirits—one is allegedly the blacksmith’s apprentice, running through the woods with his head in his hands!
-In addition to other disembodied voices (including one that murmurs “The hollow”) and mysterious footsteps, spirit mists and other odd manifestations have been supposedly observed.
-Paranormal teams who have investigated her claim to have recorded EVPs and taken orb photos as well as having had other unusual experiences; Connecticut Ghost Seekers have investigated the park on three separate occasions.
+As mentioned, there have been alleged sightings of specters and spirits—one is allegedly the blacksmith's apprentice, running through the woods with his head in his hands!
+In addition to other disembodied voices (including one that murmurs "The hollow") and mysterious footsteps, spirit mists and other odd manifestations have been supposedly observed.
+Paranormal teams who have investigated her claim to have recorded EVPs and taken orb photos as well as having had other unusual experiences.

 Gay City may have been abandoned, but it doesn't mean that its story is over.